gvwilson/thirdbit/src/fiction/makers-return/index.md

 "I think Central spoke to me when I was in virtual," she said hesitantly.
-"I asked it to wake me up whenever there was someone new, and…"
+"I asked it to wake me up whenever there was someone new, and then there was a 'brid that looked like a kangaroo and…"
-She stirred her stew for a moment, her frown matching the captain's.
+She stirred her goop for a moment, her frown matching the captain's.
 "I'm sorry,
-that's all I can remember."
+that's all I can remember right now."
+It always took a while for her memories to come back, and even when they did, there were sometimes gaps.

 Captain Leung shook his head.
 "It doesn't matter.